tinymce/tinymce-docs/plugins/imagetools.md

 ### `imagetools_proxy`

 Another way of getting images across domains is using local server-side proxy.
-Proxy is basically a script, that will retrieve remote image and pipe it back to TinyMCE, as if it was local.
+Proxy is basically a script, that will retrieve remote image and pipe it back to {{site.productname}}, as if it was local.
 Example of such proxy (written in PHP) can be found below.

-[TinyMCE Enterprise](https://www.tinymce.com/pricing/) subscription also includes proxy service written in Java.
+[{{site.cloudname}}](https://www.tinymce.com/pricing/) subscription also includes proxy service written in Java.
 Check [Install Server-side Components]({{ site.baseurl }}/enterprise/server/) guide for details.

 > Note: `imagetools_proxy` is **not** required when enabling this plugin via [{{site.cloudname}}]({{ site.baseurl }}/cloud-deployment-guide/editor-and-features/)